ibm-cloud-docs/virtual-servers/vsi_ps_index.md

 # Provisioning scripts
 {: #provisioning-scripts}

 A provisioning script is a script that can either be downloaded to, or downloaded and run on, a device during the provisioning process.
-For existing accounts, provisioning scripts are managed within the {{site.data.keyword.cloud_notm}} console.
+For existing accounts, provisioning scripts are managed within the {{site.data.keyword.cloud}} console.
 During the ordering process, you can manually enter scripts for new accounts or scripts that are not yet tracked.

 Alternatively, you can use a cloud-init enabled image and provide user data to automatically perform configuration tasks or run scripts.
 For more information, see [Provisioning with a cloud-init enabled image](/docs/infrastructure/image-templates?topic=image-templates-provisioning-with-a-cloud-init-enabled-image).
 {: tip}